Do you have an idea for an online course you would like to make?

 Strategy #3 What are Things People Need to Know

 The last strategy is probably the simplest.
-One simple way to come up with course ideas is to think about things people need to know how to do in your topic.
+A straightforward way to come up with course ideas is to think about things people need to know how to do in your topic.

-For example, if you’re someone interested in teaching bloggers how to use email for their business you might create a course on how to makeb a simple lead magnet, or set up a basic autoresponder series.
+For example, if you’re someone interested in teaching bloggers how to use email for their business, you might create a course on making a simple lead magnet or setting up an autoresponder series.

-So there you have it, the 3 strategies you can use to build a list of course ideas.
+So there are three strategies you can use to build a list of course ideas.

-Homework: Now it’s your turn, using the strategies above come up with at least 10-course ideas that interest you.
+Homework: Now it’s your turn; using the strategies above, come up with at least ten-course ideas that interest you.

 Step #2 Research & Validate Your Idea

-Now that you have your 10 ideas the next step is to research and validate your idea.
-However doing this for all 10 ideas can take some time so I recommend that you pick the top 2 to 3 ideas and start there.
+Now that you have your ten ideas, the next step is to research and validate your idea.
+However, doing this for all ten ideas can take some time, so I recommend picking the top 2 to 3 ideas and starting there.

-In order do this we need to go back to Udemy.
-Even though you may not even be using this course platform it’s a great place to look to help you do some basic research and validate your course idea.
+To do this, we need to go back to Udemy.
+Even though you may not even be using this course platform, it’s a great place to look to help you do some basic research and validate your course idea.

 Related Article: If you’re still trying to decide which course platform to go with check out my article on Teachable Vs Udemy here.

-To do your research and validation I’ve broken things down into 4 steps to help you out.
+To do your research and validation, I’ve broken down into four steps to help you.

 Step #1: Type in Your Topic